casper-network/docs-archive/dapp-dev-guide/setup-of-rust-contract-sdk.rst

 A successful test run indicates that your smart contract environment is set up correctly.

-As a brief example, open up *my-project/contract/src/main.rs* in your editor, modify the *KEY* value in the contract, and then rerun the ``make test`` command.
+As a brief example, open up *my-project/contract/src/main.rs* in your editor, modify the *KEY_NAME* value in the contract, and then rerun the ``make test`` command.
 You should observe that the smart contract recompiles and the test fails now.

 Rust Resources
 ^^^^^^^^^^^^^^